Skip to main content

 Fragrance discovery

 Most users arrive at a fragrance platform without a specific product in mind.
+They may know they like “something fresh” or “something like the perfume my friend wears” — but they can’t articulate it in product catalog terms.
+Without guidance, they browse aimlessly and leave without buying.
 WikiParfum turns this open-ended exploration into a structured, guided experience — helping users move from vague preferences to concrete fragrance options through multiple complementary entry points.

 What you can build